tmartin-m/smart-store-tmartin/README.md

 ### Section 6: Suggested Business Action
 - Store ID 403 grossed the lowest total sales, so a targeted sales campaign could be ran to in either Electronics or Office to potentially increase sales traffic since those were 2 of their highest grossing products.
 - Store ID 401 and 402 grossed very similar totals sales and they are in similar Urban regions, while 403 grossed the lowest in a Suburban area and 404 grossed the highest in a rural area.
 This could aid in choosing the next region for expanding with new stores.
--Each store has about 5 product ids that sold significantly more than all the others.
+- Each store has about 5 product ids that sold significantly more than all the others.
 Specific sales campaigns could be crafted for those product categories to encourage more sales traffic or the bottom 10-15 products inventory could be limited to reduce overhead costs.

 ### Section 7.
 Challenges
 The biggest challenge came from my heatmap visal.
 Originally I chose to compare the totals sales for each store by the day of the week but due to the issue with my sales_date data all being the same day the visual wouldn't be of much use in aiding business decisions.

 I updated the heatmap to compare each product ids total sales for each store in a heat map.
 The number of products made the heatmap too condensed to be legible so I had to go back and limit the number of products pulled in the visual to the top 10.

+I ran into challenges including my visuals in my README.md using the relative pathways in the Results folder so I have to move them to my main folder for my project.